Outrage As Trump Fires 16 HIV/AIDS Presidential Advisory Council Members Via FedEx Letter With No Explanation

 — POZ Magazine (@pozmagazine) December 29, 2017

 Gabriel Maldonado of TruEvolution Inc., a “501(c)3 org dedicated to fighting for LGBT justice and advocating for the prevention and elimination of HIV/AIDS,” said he was an Obama appointee who was scheduled to remain until 2018.
-That is, until he was unceremoniously fired via a FedEx envelope.
+That is until he was unceremoniously fired via a FedEx envelope.
 Gabriel called the firings “completely unheard of and unprofessional practices.”

 The news was delivered via FedEx envelope ✉️.
 Completely unheard of and unprofessional practices. https://t.co/zgCBb3lM1U